Debojit-D/arora_summer_school/README.md

    This launches the server that manages the robot's hardware and communication.
 Do not close this terminal.

+Note: If the system is already in the home position, you can skip the step below and move on to the next section.

 6. **Home the robot**:
-   To bring the robot to its home position, run the following command:
+   To bring the robot to its home position, run the following command: Note: This command should be executed on the system you’ve SSHed into (i.e., the remote system).
+These are individual command — even if the server is already running, you should first terminate it by pressing Ctrl+C. Then, run the commands below.

    ```bash
    sudo ./base_rigid